-One of the most common questions Marlborough wedding celebrant Heather Sorensen is asked is about the wedding ceremony length.
-Her couples understandably want every part of their day perfect and that includes their wedding ceremony length!
+One of the most common questions wedding celebrants are asked is about the wedding ceremony length.
+Couples understandably want every part of their day perfect and that includes their wedding ceremony length!
 Too long and everyone will get bored, too short and you may not fit everything in.

 Deciding on Your Wedding Ceremony Length